moorepants/application-materials/research-statement.rst

      dynamic walking, american society of biomechanics, isb, isb simulation tech group, scipy, jupytercon, pydata collaboration
-     internal at ucd: xinfan, kong, stravos, hess, hubbard, hull, robinson, joshi
+     internal at ucd: xinfan, kong, stravos, hess, hubbard, hull, robinson, joshi, dsi
-     companies: TRI, Ekso Bionics, kindred.ai
+     companies: TRI, Ekso Bionics, kindred.ai, guy in sac, med center
      academics: cleveland state, stanford

+As a professor of prosthetics and assistive robotics I will play an integral role in UC Davis's future neuroengineering vision.
+I plan to lead a laboratory that will provide computational and experimental biomechanics expertise alongside humanoid robot and assistive device design.
+This will complement the existing and upcoming efforts that focus more on the neural pieces of the neuroengineering puzzle.
+Hiring me will also also revive the MAE department's past notability in biomechanics with a modernized biomechatronics take.
+I also want to help catalyze making the Sacramento region a leader in bio-robotics.
+The combination of UC Davis Engineering, UC Davis Med Center, Sacramento State Engineering, closeness to the Bay Area, and local companies such as Intel and Siemens paired with the burgeoning startup scene and a mechanical engineering hole left by Aerojet-Rocketdyne and the Chancellor's plans for the Aggie Square growth, opportunity and potential is high.

+With over a decade of time in the region, I have a wide network of partners to bring this vision to life that span the UC Davis faculty and centers, UC Davis Med Center, local orthotics companies, Bay Area robotics companies and, etc. along with a national and international collaborators.

+Bay Area companies (Toyota Research Institute, Ekso Bionics, Biorad, Inscitech, Open Robotics)

+We will further develop collaborations through several communities that I am involved in are , such as the Dynamic Walking conference (top walking robot and biomechanics series), both the American and International Societies of Biomechanics (in particular the ISB techinical simulation group), SciPy, PyData, PyCon, ROSCon.

+I will continue to develop
+relationships with regional compaines, such at Toyota Research Institute, Ekso Bionics, Open Source Robotics and partnet academics Stanford Neruomusclar Biomehcanics lab,

+Cleveland State Human Motion and control, TU Delft Biomechanics.

+Profs.
+Lin, Kong, Robinson, Joshi, Moxon, emeritus Profs.
+Hess, Hubbard, Hull in the MAE department.

+My lab will develop these specific capabilities:

-At UC Davis I plan to develop a team and laboratory which is capable of collecting data from human motion in a variety of mobility related activities, utilizing the cutting edge learning, estimation, and identification methods to characterize human control in these activities, and building and testing robots and devices and contribute to and develop the next generation of open source software.
-The group will house and develop computatinol and experimental biomechanicists and roboticists.
+- ability to collect motion data from humans and robots in mobility related activities
+- utilizing the cutting edge learning, estimation, and identification methods to characterize human control in these activities.
+- build and test robots and devices and
+- contribute to and develop the next generation of open source software.

+We will pull graduate students from engineering disiplinces (primarily MAE, EE, BME, ECS)

+The group will house and develop computational and experimental biomechanicists and roboticists.

 Our beginning initiatives will be: